luketheduke0/hello-world/README.md

 # hello-world
-Learning how to use git
+Learning how to use git.
+I'm going to store my scripts here.
+Feel free to add on or use them.